schoeberl/chisel-lab/vending/README.md

  * No photos and no hand drawings, use a drawing program.
  * No videos
- * No hand drawings of figures, use a drawing program.
  * Maximum size of the report is 2 MB.